cawfree/react-dfd/README.md

 This project is a frontend compatible with [react-dataflow](https://github.com/cawfree/react-dataflow).
 If you haven't already, it's advisable to check out the [tutorial](https://github.com/cawfree/react-dataflow) on how to write applications for [React](https://github.com/facebook/react) using wires.

+To summarize, [react-dataflow]() is a _data first_ perspective of React, whereby components represent actual elements of business logic.
+The overall functionality of your application is how these elements _are connected_. [react-dataflow]() states that it takes advantage of React's perceptive DOM diffing architecture to optimize and execute chains of dependent computation, and treats the ability to render an equivalent UI as a second-class citizen.

 ### 💡 Simple Indicator

 In this example, we'll hook up a simple switch to a light emitting diode.
 This is effectively the _graphical_ counterpart to [react-dataflow]()'s [business logic example](https://github.com/cawfree/react-dataflow#complete-example).
+The reason this is a useful example is that you will find most applications where a dataflow processing model can be applied can normally be expressed as a circuit.

 ```javascript
 import React from 'react';